EDUCBA Logo

 Output:

-PostgreSQL max function will take value from a single as well as multiple columns to form valid mathematical expression from this expression max function will return the maximum values from the column.
+PostgreSQL max function will take value from a single as well as multiple columns to form a valid mathematical expression from this expression max function will return the maximum values from the column.

-Max function will exclude the null values from the column if the column contains the null value and we have to perform the max function operation on the same then the max function will exclude the null values from the column.
+Max function will exclude the null values from the column if the column contains the null value, and we have to perform the max function operation on the same then, the max function will exclude the null values from the column.

 Code: